andlin03/EasyGraph/README.md

 For Certificate and Client Secret authentication your app need Application permissions, and for Device Code authentication your app need Delegated permissions.

 ### Create a certificate
-If you are planning to use Certificate Authentication you can create a certificate with just a few lines of PowerShell code
+If you plan to use Certificate Authentication you can create a certificate with just a few lines of PowerShell code
 ```powershell
 $CertName = $env:computername
 $NotAfter = (Get-Date).AddYears(2) #Create a certificate with two years validity